koii-network/docs/quickstart/hello-world/audit.md

 The `auditTask()` function calls `namespaceWrapper.validateAndVoteOnNodes()` and passes the `validateNode()` method we created initially, along with the current round number.

 During each round, participating nodes execute the `auditTask()` method on each node to verify the validity of the submitted value.
 In our case, a valid submission value is `"Hello, World!"`.
-If a node submits a different value, an audit is triggered on K2, and the node responsible may have their stake confiscated.
+If a node submits a different value, an audit is triggered on K2, and the node responsible may have its stake confiscated.

 ```js
   async auditTask(roundNumber) {